Riouken/cTab/README.md

 + LCpl C. Johnston - Technical advisor
 + LCpl Schwanke - Technical advisor
 + Knobee - Documentation
++ Raspu - TAD screen model
-+ Everyone else in the 15th MEU SOC for help with support and testing.
++ Everyone else in the 15th MEU SOC and C-L-F for help with support and testing.

 + BI - for ArmA 3 and all the opportunities to mod for this game.